Groestlcoin/groestlcoin-maintainer-tools/README.md

 check-dnsseeds
 ---------------

-Sanity-check the DNS seeds used by Bitcoin Core.
+Sanity-check the DNS seeds used by Groestlcoin Core.

 Usage: